DistributedTeam/MongoDB/README.md

 ![](docs/naive_replica_implementation.png)

-However, as shown in the naive implementation above, using replica sets with 3 replications allows data in shard1, shard2 and shard3 replicate each other and have 2 additional copies each.
+However, as shown in the naive implementation above, when shard1, shard2 and shard3 form a replica set, they are no longer recognized by Mongo as 3 shards, but a single shard instead.
 Under this situation, there is no way data in shard4 and shard5 can have 3 copies of their data distributed across 3 different physical nodes, given the assumption that data should be evenly distributed.

 A solution is deviced to ensure that the requirement on replication is achieved, shown in the diagram below.